 Since there are so many players playing on artificial surfaces these days, it seems only appropriate that I branch into reviews of shoes designed specifically for turf surfaces.
-First up, I have been testing the Lemon Peel/Fairway version of the Adidas adi5 X turf shoe over the past 4 weeks.
-There are several benefits to wearing turf shoes – specifically that they are specific to a surface – but my experiences in the past have led me away from wearing them.
+First up, I have been testing the vibrant Lemon Peel/Fairway version of the Adidas adi5 X turf shoe over the past 4 weeks.
+There are several benefits to wearing turf shoes – most obvious is the fact they are specific to a surface – but my experiences in the past have led me away from wearing them.
 Then again, I don’t think I ever really gave a pair an extended period of wear to really get a good feel for them.
 For testing, I wore a size 9US.
 Also, I got a little “artsy” with the images for this review!

 One of the first things you notice is how these shoes are so similar to everyday running shoes, and just like running shoes they break in very easily.
 Overall, I found that they broke in from the very first wear and it only took a training session to realize how smooth the transition would be to a full game.
 They are well padded, so there is little fear of getting any blisters as long as you are wearing your right size.
 I got to wear them in 4 games and also on an older and a newer version turf surface – both of which turned out to be positive experiences.